 - May require extensive help to set up

 - No dark mode

 Tableau is a market-leading Business Intelligence tool.
-Mid-sized to big enterprises employ Tableau, an integrated business intelligence, data analytics, and visualisation tool.
-It was a 2003 start up with a U.S. basis that Salesforce eventually purchased in 2019.
+Mid-sized to big enterprises employ Tableau, an integrated business intelligence, data analytics, and visualization tool.
+It was a 2003 start-up with a U.S. basis that Salesforce eventually purchased in 2019.

 - Tableau Desktop